NASAWorldWind/NASAWorldWind.github.io/content/web/_index.md

 ## Complete Guide to Web WorldWind Resources

 Web WorldWind is a 3D virtual globe API for HTML5 and JavaScript.
 Web pages include Web WorldWind to provide one or more virtual globes on that page.
-The European Space Agency is now partnering with NASA on development.

 - [Get Started](/web/get-started/) shows how to use Web WorldWind
 - [Features](/web/features/) describes Web WorldWind’s capabilities